Meetings

 ===========================================================

-Five students from both Mount Pearl high schools participated in a public speaking competition hosted by the Mount Pearl Lions Club at O'Donel High School on February 24th.
-The winner will compete with seven other Lions Club winners at the Regional event at the St John's Lions Club on March 30th.
+HISTORY ....
+Five students from both Mount Pearl high schools participated in a public speaking competition hosted by the Mount Pearl Lions Club at O'Donel High School.
+The winner competed with seven other Lions Club winners at the Regional event at the St John's Lions Club.

 L-R: